John McTiernan: Later career

-After three consecutive critical and box-office failures, followed by the 2006 criminal charges which saw McTiernan spend time in prison, followed by civil lawsuits and bankruptcy, he was not hired again to direct a feature film.
-In 2016, The Hollywood Reporter called McTiernan one of Hollywood's most "despised" people.
-His short film, The Red Dot, was released by Ubisoft to advertise the 2017 video game Tom Clancy's Ghost Recon Wildlands.
-The Red Dot was his first film project in 14 years.
+After three consecutive critical and box-office failures, followed by the 2006 criminal charges which saw him spend time in prison, in addition to civil lawsuits and bankruptcy, McTiernan was rendered unemployable in the United States because he could not be insured.
+Two short films which he directed—The Red Dot and Ruthless—were released by Ubisoft to advertise the 2017 video game Tom Clancy's Ghost Recon Wildlands, and marked his first narrative project in fourteen years.
 In a 2024 interview, he stated that it had been his choice to not get involved with directing again, blaming the failures of his last feature films on scripts he could not fix, and announced that he had since been focusing his time on uncredited script doctoring.

+In 2025, McTiernan confirmed his attempts to direct again: "Yes, there are four films that I desperately want to do, and one of them may be in the works," but did not reveal exact details out of superstition.
+However, he added, "this particular film... what we're going to do is announce that we're going to make it, after we've been shooting for a month."
+Previously, when pressed about these unrevealed projects, he said "one of them is a science fiction film, one is a Western, and one is a love story."